 - Fluorescent lights.
-When installing a wireless user interface in a room with fluorescent lights, mind the following to avoid interference: - Install the wireless user interface as close as possible to the indoor unit. - Install the indoor unit as far as possible from the fluorescent lights.

-- Take care that in the event of a water leak, water cannot cause any damage to the installation space and surroundings. - Choose a location where the hot/cold air discharged from the unit or the operation noise, will NOT disturb anyone. - Air flow.
+When installing a wireless user interface in a room with fluorescent lights, mind the following to avoid interference: - Install the wireless user interface as close as possible to the indoor unit. - Install the indoor unit as far as possible from the fluorescent lights. - Take care that in the event of a water leak, water cannot cause any damage to the installation space and surroundings. - Choose a location where the hot/cold air discharged from the unit or the operation noise, will NOT disturb anyone. - Air flow.
 Make sure nothing blocks the air flow. - Drainage.
-Make sure condensation water can be evacuated properly. - Paper pattern for installation (upper part of packing) (accessory).
+Make sure condensation water can be evacuated properly.

+- Paper pattern for installation (upper part of packing) (accessory).
 When selecting the installation location, use the paper pattern.
 It contains the dimensions of the unit and the required ceiling opening. - Air flow directions.
 You can select different air flow directions.
 Choose the one best suited for the room.
-Also make sure the "Air flow direction" field setting corresponds with the actual situation (see "7.1 Field settings" on page 16). - Example:
+Also make sure the "Air flow direction" field setting corresponds with the actual situation (see "7.1 Field settings" on page 18).

+Example:

-- All-round air flow - b 4-way air flow (with closed corners) (optional blocking pad kit required) - c 3-way air flow (optional blocking pad kit required) - Ceiling insulation.
-When conditions in the ceiling exceed 30°C and a relative humidity of 80%, or when fresh air is inducted into the ceiling, then additional insulation is required (minimum 10 mm thickness, polyethylene foam). - · Spacing.
-Mind the following requirements:
+- a 4-way air flow (all air outlets open) - 3-way air flow (1 air outlet closed) (optional blocking pad kit required) - 2-way air flow (2 air outlets closed) (optional blocking pad kit required) - Ceiling insulation.
+When conditions in the ceiling exceed 30°C and a relative humidity of 80%, or when fresh air is inducted into the ceiling, then additional insulation is required (minimum 10 mm thickness, polyethylene foam).